 B. Nature of produce

-“Cauliflowers” if the contents are not visible from the outside
+“Cauliflower” if the contents are not visible from the outside

+“Loose-headed long-stemmed Cauliflower” or equivalent denomination, where appropriate

 Commercial type if not visible from the outside

-“Mixture of cauliflowers”, or equivalent denomination, in the case of a mixture of distinctly different commercial types and/or colours of cauliflowers.
+“Mixture of cauliflower”, or equivalent denomination, in the case of a mixture of distinctly different commercial types and/or colours of cauliflower.
 If the produce is not visible from the outside, commercial types and/or colours and the quantity of each in the package must be indicated.

 C. Origin of produce